 Why Service Immersion in Campus Ministry?

 Campus Ministry seeks to provide experiences where students can fall in love and grow in solidarity with the people of the world and especially the poor, to let their stories become our stories.
-An immersion trip through Campus Ministry should:
+An immersion trip through Campus Ministry will:

 - Encourage Ignatian reflection and spiritual examination in the context of a new culture.